 In the fast-paced digital age we live in, where convenience is only a swipe or a tap away, The Q is reviving one quintessential aspect of our lives: intimacy in human connectivity through cultural experiences.

-The Quintessential (The Q) is a creative organization that curates and hosts intimate home concert events.
+The Quintessential (The Q) is a creative organization that hosts and curates intimate concert events.
 These events feature and support artists of various genres while providing society a platform to explore diversity in musical culture and highlight social issues.
 A concept that dates back to the 17th century, The Q refreshes the format of salon gatherings with modern twists by combing film, literature, magic, visual art, multimedia, food pairing, and even fragrance testing with music being the centerpiece, all in an up-close setting.

 A retired psychiatrist, documentary producer, art and music aficionado, and people lover, Tony Zito was a generous, selfless soul, who would always have way too much food on the table when welcoming guests.
 After the release of the documentary of which he was executive producer, Seymour: an introduction, Tony invited CheHo to give a house concert, followed by a screening of the film.
 It was unlike any other stages that CheHo had performed at: in a living room with 40+ seats, performers breaking the traditional concert hall routine with small introductory speeches to guide the flow of the program, musical repertoire being paired with the film, people interacting with genuine exchange of ideas, and most importantly creating a dialogue between the performers and the listeners where everyone in the audience had a chance to interact with the artists.
 The energy in the room was palpable.

-Enraptured by the experience and the positive feedback from audience members, the two began to host salon events out of Tony's apartment (fittingly numbered Q), the very place where the film’s director Ethan Hawke met Seymour Bernstein, the subject of the film.
+Enraptured by the experience and the positive feedback from audience members, the two began to host regular salon events out of Tony’s apartment (fittingly numbered Q), the very place where the film’s director Ethan Hawke met Seymour Bernstein, subject of the film.

-We don’t think classical music or any art form needs to be saved; we believe in representing works at their highest quality by honoring their creators, as well as presenting them in an innovative and relevant manner.
+We don’t think classical music or any art form need to be saved; we believe in representing works at their highest quality by honoring their creators, as well as presenting them in an innovative and relevant manner.
 As artists, it is our role to reach human beings, to convey emotional ideas, existential, intangible ideas, and make people feel better about being alive in today’s society.

 An initiative described by Tony as “an endeavor and testimonial of love”, The Q strives to spread his message and carry on his legacy through this community endeavor by being a part of the way he saw the world.